Loading...

 • Do a quick check of the springs to ensure they are not corroded and replace them if needed.

-• Do a spot check of all of the functions of your garage door to ensure it is working and moving smoothly and address any concerns found.
+• Do a spot check of all of the functions of your system to ensure it is working and moving smoothly and address any concerns found.

 • Tighten / realign the track brackets as these can become loose over time